 27. I’d love to help you with that.

 28. Give me just a minute/second while I figure this out for you.

 30. I can fix that.

-Sometimes you feel your empathy slip, but every person you interact with is unique and important.
+Sometimes you might feel your empathy slip, but remember that every person you interact with is unique and important.
 Use these phrases next time you feel uninspired, and notice how much easier it is to engage with empathetic words.